IRS-P3

-History

 IRS-P3 was a remote sensing satellite launched by ISRO on board of Polar Satellite Launch Vehicle (PSLV) launch vehicle for remote sensing of Earth's natural resources.
 It also hosted a scientific instrument, the Indian X-ray Astronomy Experiment (IXAE), for the study of X-ray astronomy.
 The IRS-P3 satellite contained an X-ray astronomy instrument, a C-band transponder and two remote sensing instruments.

+History

 IRS-P3 was one of the satellite in the Indian Remote Sensing Programme of Earth observation satellites, assembled, launched and maintained by Indian Space Research Organisation.
 There was no data recording device on board of the IRS-P3 and data was transmitted in real-time to the ground stationd in Hyderabad, India and Neustrelitz, Germany.

 Instruments

 IRS-P3 carried two remote sensing instruments and one X-ray astronomy experiment: